- Customized Recruiting Services

 RIT is a Handshake School

-We have an exciting transition to announce!
-This summer, we have shifted from Symplicity’s NACElink CSM to post jobs -- also known as RIT Job Zone -- to Handshake.
-After careful comparisons, we think that the Handshake system will better meet the needs of our employers to connect with student and alumni candidates.
+We think that the Handshake system best meets the needs of our employers to connect with student and alumni candidates.
 We think you will agree.
-As always we will continue to provide top-notch service to our employers.
-You will still have the ability to post your openings directly or opt to have us do it for you after you join Handshake!
+We pride ourselves on providing top-notch service to our employers.
+You have the ability to post your openings directly or opt to have us do it for you after you join Handshake!
 Visit our employer Handshake page for the latest information.

 If you have not worked with our office before, give our office a call (585-475-2301) with your opening and you will be put in touch with a career services coordinator that will be assigned to your company.